 47.8% over 5 years (C-Class)

-These numbers move every month.
-The offer I give you is based on today's actual market data, not a website estimate from last quarter.
+Ranges based on Spring 2026 market conditions.
+These numbers shift seasonally.
+The offer I give you is based on today's actual auction data, not a website estimate.

 I have bought thousands of Mercedes over 30+ years.
 C-Class, E-Class, GLC, GLE, S-Class, AMG models.
 Luxury cars are where experience matters most because the spread between a well-maintained car and a neglected one is massive.